- Eagle Creek Travel Towels

 So you’re on the road and your luggage is loaded with spanking new travel gear.
 Now is the time to see if what you bought really works!
-Will you revise your load if it doesn’t work the way you imagined?

 One of the items I least care to pack is a towel.

 If I were only staying only at hotels, this may not be a concern.
-But if I’m backpacking (which I am) and budget abodes are my game (which they are), then a towel is a necessity.
+But if I’m backpacking and I’m staying at budget accommodations like hostels and guesthouses, then a towel is a necessity.
 Or is it?
 Should you get a travel towel or not?
+What kind of travel towel would work best?

+Should you pack a travel towel?

 Here’s four ways I revised my towel on the road:

-1. Micro-fiber travel towel
+#1.
+Micro-fiber travel towel

-My first towel was an Eagle Creek Microfiber Travel Towel.
-I bought it in 2008 at Paragon Sports in New York City.
+My first towel was an Eagle Creek Microfiber Travel Towelir?t=gt0d8 20&l=am2&o=1&a=B001PX764E&camp=217145&creative=399369.
+I bought it in 2008.

 Quick-drying, durable and antibacterial.
 These are three reasons that travelers, like myself, buy one of these babies.
 At 29×55 inches, it’s been long enough to act as a blanket or a beach towel.
 Although, it’s hardly ideal.
 Any “towel” will add bulk to your pack and microfiber towels are thick and hard to hand-wash.
 Not to mention, the chamois-feel may have your body feeling like a car!
 Nevertheless, it’s a solid towel and recommended as a decent “travel towel”.
 Store Cost: $24 (depending on size); Amazon (click on link above) offers it for around $11.